 I also changed cats — in the first illustration I put my cat Honey on the table — in this new illustration I put Woody Robinson on the table, in his favorite place: with his head under the lampshade.

-But I can not leave you with just these few rose petals.
-It’s August!
-My favorite month of the year!
-So, in honor of August, I’m re-running a favorite post from 2010 that I call: Painting August.
+But I can not leave you without a painting this week!
+So, seeing as it is August, my favorite month of the year, I’m re-running a favorite post from 2010 that I call: Painting August.

 And, finally, we crop it: